SIMPACT: Simulation-Enabled Action Planning using Vision-Language Models: Experiments

 \subsection{Limitations}

 There are several limitations to our method.
-First, the quality of the simulation depends heavily on the underlying image-to-3D reconstruction in the rigid-body case.
-Current single-view reconstruction methods struggle with occluded objects.
-Incorporating advanced inpainting or generative 3D completion models may help alleviate this issue~\cite{lugmayr2022repaint}.
-Recent works that reconstruct articulated objects from images~\cite{chen2024urdformer,liu2025singapo} can also be integrated into our framework to generate articulated-object simulation models.
-Next, as we prompt the VLM to estimate physical parameters, inaccuracies may cause the simulation to deviate from real-world dynamics, thereby affecting downstream planning quality.
-A promising extension would be to integrate system identification modules that leverage real-world interaction data to update VLM estimated physical parameters.
-Finally, our current system performs only open-loop execution of the planned action sequences, rendering it susceptible to compounding errors and disturbances.
-In future work, we aim to explore closed-loop control using MPC-style execution with VLM-generated policies, analogous to Code-as-Policies~\cite{liang2022codeap}.
+First, simulation quality depends heavily on the underlying image-to-3D reconstruction in the rigid-body case, where single-view methods struggle with occlusions.
+Incorporating inpainting or generative 3D completion models~\cite{lugmayr2022repaint} may help alleviate this issue.
+Recent works on articulated object reconstruction~\cite{chen2024urdformer,liu2025singapo} can also be integrated into our framework.
+Next, since we estimate physical parameters via VLM prompting, inaccuracies can lead to sim-to-real discrepancies and affect downstream planning.
+Integrating system identification using real-world interaction data could help refine these estimates.
+Finally, our current system performs only open-loop execution, making it vulnerable to compounding errors.
+We include an optional replanning mechanism for recovery that updates the simulator using real-world feedback (see Suppl.
+Sec.~\ref{subsec:replanning}), and future work will explore tighter integration of real-time feedback for improved robustness.